 - Mix the cinnamon and sugar together on a plate and set aside.

-- Mix the jam with a little hot water to thin it slightly so it goes further and add to a cooking syringe and also set aside.
+- Mix the jam with a little hot water to thin it slightly so it goes further and add to a cooking syringe (link above for one we have) and also set aside.

 - In a mixing bowl cream the butter and sugar with an electric whisk until pale and fluffy.